Last updated on November 14th, 2022

 The northernmost city of Ukraine has its own flag, coat of arms, and anthem.
 Since 2010 it also has a tourist logo.
 Based on the motto – “Chernihiv – the city of legends” – all past events have an effect until this present day and all folk tales have meaning.

 There are books and legends about the rulers and princes, about monks-ghosts and about the ghost wandering the corridors of famous city caves.
 Other legends are about the ship-house, monuments, and cannons which are located in the city center.
-And, there are many more other legends that spark interest and make you wonder.
+And, there are many other legends that spark interest and make you wonder.

-With the historical heritage, unique architecture (like churches and houses), rivers (the city stands on three rivers – Desna, Strizhne, and Belous) and parks, Chernihiv can surprise even the most demanding tourists.
-And, it rightfully deserves the title as one of the most beautiful cities in Ukraine.
+With the historical heritage, unique architecture (like churches and houses), rivers (the city stands on three rivers – Desna, Strizhne, and Belous), and parks, Chernihiv can surprise even the most demanding tourists.
+And, it rightfully deserves the title of one of the most beautiful cities in Ukraine.

 First Impression of Chernihiv